akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/making_decisions.md

 ### Summary
 Congratulations!
 Thank you for following me on the long journey from Alfresco to Liferay.
 The route we made was sometimes stony.
 Doing it with Camel / Fuse is surely a lot easier then coding everything yourself.
-Let me say that the countless languages are a *babylonian challenge* for newbees!
+Let me say that the countless languages (simple, jsonpath, ...) are a *babylonian challenge* for newbees!
 But, on the other hand, once you know how to handle them, this is an extremly powerfull tool!

 [Route overview](route_overview.md)<br>